Tag Archives: pickpockets

 Top Scams Pickpockets Use to Steal Purses

 Kick the Purse When a woman sits down at a table or bar she’ll often set her bag on a nearby chair or on the floor beside her.
 If it’s on the floor, a thief may wait until she is engrossed in either talking or eating.
 The purse thief will then casually walk past her table and gently kick the purse away from the table.
-Then he’ll pick it up and tuck it away or if the thief is a female, sling it over her shoulder as if it is hers.
+Then he’ll pick it up and tuck it away, or if the thief is a female, sling it over her shoulder as if it is hers.
 Small bags are usually taken this way.

 Gas Station Ruse Many women fall victim to theft at gas stations.
 Their car is usually unlocked while pumping gas and they typically face the pump, not watching their valuables inside the vehicle.
 Thieves have perfected a few rip-offs at gas stations.
 The first is simply to open a woman’s car door while she is looking at the pump.
 The second is to steal her bag while she runs in quickly to pay.
 The third is to involve her in a distraction, either trouble with the pump, or to ask for directions.
-While she is distracted an accomplice steals the bag from the car.
+While she is distracted, an accomplice steals the bag from the car.
 Our tip, keep your car door locked, or wear your bag crossbody style when you’re outside of the vehicle.

 The Swarm This theft involves a team of crooks that use a crowded section of a city that is full of tourists.
 The crooks know the escape routes and the attractions that distract tourists most such as famous buildings, fountains, etc. Spreading out from key vantage points, one will alert the other when a mark is spotted.
 The mark is an engrossed tourist who won’t even know what hit him while he consults a map or takes a photo.
 In a flash, a couple of people will bump into him talking loudly, and the next thing he knows his wallet, travel bag, or passport is stolen.